Pará (footballer, born 1986)

-Marcos Rogério Ricci Lopes (born 14 February 1986), commonly known as Pará ([pɐˈɾa]), is a Brazilian professional footballer who plays as a right back for Portuguesa.
+Marcos Rogério Ricci Lopes (born 14 February 1986), commonly known as Pará ([pɐˈɾa]), is a Brazilian former professional footballer who plays as a right back.
+He currently plays in the amateur leagues in São Paulo.

 Pará previously played for Santo André, Santos, Grêmio and Flamengo winning multiple titles such as Copa do Brasil and Copa Libertadores.

 Club career

 Santo André

 Born in São João do Araguaia, Pará, Pará worked as a bricklayer in his hometown before being invited to a trial at São Paulo at the age of 13.
 After nothing came of it, he started his career at Barcelona Esportivo Capela, before joining Santo André in 2003.

 Promoted to the first team in the 2004 season, Pará failed to make an appearance during the campaign, but established himself in the main squad over the years, being utilized in both flanks and often as a midfielder.
 He was on the squad who won the 2004 Copa do Brasil and the 2008 Campeonato Paulista Série A2.